Contract of employment

 Furthermore, your employee’s employment contract may not state that the number of weekly working hours is 0–30 if your company’s actual need is 20–30 hours per week.

 Provide your employee with a written statement on the terms and conditions of the employment relationship if the employment contract is verbal.
 A statement must also be provided if the minimum requirements of the employment contract are not stated in the written employment contract for any reason.

 You may provide the statement with one or more documents or by referring to a law or a collective agreement applied in the employment relationship.

-If an employee repeatedly works in your company under the same terms and conditions in fixed-term employment relationships of less than one month, you must provide them with the statement within one month from the start of the first employment relationship.
-There is no need for further versions of the statement if the terms and conditions of the employment relationship do not change.
-However, if the employment relationship’s terms and conditions change, you must provide your employee with a written statement on the new terms and conditions without a separate request not later than by the end of the next pay period.
+If an employee repeatedly works in your company under the same terms and conditions in fixed-term employment relationships of less than one month, there is no need for further versions of the statement if the terms and conditions of the employment relationship do not change.
+However, if the employment relationship’s terms and conditions change, you must provide your employee with a written statement on the new terms and conditions without a separate request as soon as possible.